loomio/loomio_help/content/legal/terms_of_service.md

 ## Termination

 Loomio may terminate your access to all or any part of the Service at any time, with or without cause, with or without notice, effective immediately.
-If you wish to terminate this Agreement or your Loomio account (if you have one), you may simply discontinue using the Service.
+If you wish to terminate this Agreement or your Loomio account (if you have one), you may deactivate or delete your Loomio account.
 All provisions of this Agreement which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity and limitations of liability.

 ## Disclaimer of Warranties